Global Justice Center: Abortion Access

-The Global Justice Center believes that safe abortion is a fundamental part of the sexual and reproductive health and rights framework and must be accessible to all pregnant people.
+Global Justice Center believes that safe abortion is a fundamental part of the sexual and reproductive health and rights framework and must be accessible to all pregnant people.

 Abortion Access in Conflict

 GJC has worked to ensure the provision of abortion services for war rape victims.
 They argue that states have “positive obligations to provide non-discriminatory medical care under the Geneva Conventions,” which, according to their interpretation, “entitles all victims of armed conflict — including those brutalized by rape — to complete and non-discriminatory medical treatment.”

 Illegal US Abortion Policy

-The Global Justice Center continues to challenge US abortion funding restrictions, including the Helms Amendment and Global Gag Rule as violations of international law.
+Global Justice Center continues to challenge US abortion funding restrictions, including the Helms Amendment and Global Gag Rule as violations of international law.
 GJC has worked to repeal the United States’ Helms Amendment of 1973 which states that “no foreign assistance funds may be used to pay for the performance of abortion as a method of family planning or to motivate or coerce any person to practice abortions.”
 GJC also argues against an overly restrictive interpretation of the Helms Amendment that includes all abortions, and along with the Government of Norway has called on the United States to allow for abortions for war rape victims.